config_rec

 General

-optional, used for specific cases, defualt is <experiment_dir>/results.
+Optional, used for specific cases, defualt is <experiment_dir>/results_phasing.
 Driven by the scripts, the experiment directory contains four directories: conf, preprocessed_data, phasing_data, results_phasing, and results_viz.
 The reconstruction results are saved in <experiment_dir>/results_phasing directory.
 If the save_dir parameter is configured then the reconstruction result is saved in this directory.

 init_guess = "random"